GitForceJedi/fhir-resource-manager/README.md

-This project is to be used to create & update FHIR Profiles on a targeted FHIR Server.
+This project is to be used to create & update FHIR Resources on a targeted FHIR Server.

-It will fetch the JSON definition of the Profile and PUT the resource on the designated FHIR Server.
+It will fetch the JSON definition of the Resources and update/create the resource on the designated FHIR Server.

-The poroject uses the .env file to designate the Profile link & the target Server the profile should be created/updated.
+The poroject uses the .env file to designate the Resource Links & the Target FHIR Server the resources should be created/updated.

-(It will create the Profile by the Profile's original id parameter)

-(This version removes the "text" element from the Profile)
+(This version removes the "text" element from the Resource)

-Directions:
+Initial Set Up (from root):

 - npm i
-- adjust .env file according to your needs & target Server
+- edit The Environment Variables file (root/.env) according to your needs & targeted FHIR Server
-- Multiple profiles can be updated/created simultaneously.
-They can be included in the .env variable FHIR_PROFILE separated by comma (with no additional spaces, see example contained).
-The code will execute for each link included in this environment variable.
+- Include all target FHIR Resource Links within the FHIR_RESOURCES Environment Variable, separated by comma (with no additional spaces, see example contained).
+- The code will execute for each link included in this environment variable.

-Then Run:
+Directions for use:

-node read-profile.js to read the targeted profile in console.
+_npm run readResources_ to read all targeted FHIR resources in console.

-or Run:
+_npm run putResources_ to update all targeted FHIR resources on the target FHIR Server.
+This will create the resources if they do not already exist on the server, by the Original ID.
+(PUT Request, does not maintain original Resource ID)

-node put-profile.js to create/update the FHIR Profile on the FHIR Server.
+_npm run postResources_ to create all targeted FHIR resources on the target FHIR Server.
+(POST Request, does not maintain original Resource ID)

+\*Note: If original Resource IDs must be carried over to the target server, use _npm run putResources_

 \*Note: This was originally created with the creation of FHIR Profiles in mind.
 However, this can be used with/for any collection of FIHR resources.
 Since the projecct operates dynamically off of the Resource Type and ID, so long as the link provided returns a JSON definition of the targeted resource, the code will place that resource on the targeted server.

 \*Note: To run with the text element included in the Resource.
-Run the version of the files eding with "-with-text.js"
+Run _npm run putResourcesWithText_ or _npm run postResourcesWithText_

 \*\*XML Version upcoming in furture releases